-Rugby has three significant mineral exploration projects in its portfolio.
-These projects, which include Cobrasco, Comita, and Mabuhay, are all at various stages of the exploration process.
-At November 30, 2013 the Company had approximately \$3.2 million in its treasury which is sufficient to fund its current exploration programs budgeted for the next twelve months.
+Rugby has four significant mineral exploration projects in its portfolio.
+These projects, which include Cobrasco, Comita, the GNGP and Mabuhay, are all at various stages of the exploration process.
+At February 28, 2014 the Company had approximately \$3 million in its treasury which is sufficient to fund its anticipated exploration programs budgeted for the next twelve months.